Views:

 Description automatically generated

-• Chart creates a bar chart based on data from a chosen view of a record type.
+• Chart creates a chart based on data from a chosen view of a record type.

-• List creates a list also based on data from a chosen view of a record type.
+• List creates a view also based on data from a chosen view of a record type.

 • Web Resource allows you to link a virtual file stored in the system, which you can then access with a single click on the dashboard.

-• Timeline creates a timeline of all the related activities of a specific entity, such as tasks, appointments, calls, emails, note, etc.
+• Timeline creates a timeline of all the related activities of a specific table, such as tasks, appointments, calls, emails, note, etc.

 • Iframe allows you to link a URL that also links to another Iframe.
 If the Iframe communication is enabled on both ends, then you can access that link with a single click on the dashboard.